d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 As an additional benefit of replacing fully-connected layers with convolutional layers, we will enjoy more parsimonious models that require far fewer parameters.

-In this section, we will introduce [LeNet](http://yann.lecun.com/exdb/lenet/), among the first published CNNs to capture wide attention for its performance on computer vision tasks.
+In this section, we will introduce *LeNet*, among the first published CNNs to capture wide attention for its performance on computer vision tasks.
 The model was introduced by (and named for) Yann LeCun,